rosalexander/oci-object-storage-desktop/README.md

 Here are some issues I have encountered while developing this application that you should be aware of
 * Hidden files and folders (such as files or folder that start with '.' e.g. '.git') will be uploaded to Object Storage.
-* If the connection fails during a download, the download will hang indefinitely.
-This is because when the OCI Python SDK makes a get request for the object, no timeout is set.
 * The label widget in charge of adding text lines to windows have very large paddings and may cause text to clip out of the window.

 If there is a demand to further development of this application, I would add these features